DeVito/Verdi: Recognition

-In 1993, Follis/DeVito/Verdi won nine ADDY Awards making it the second most awarded agency in New York.
+In 1993, Follis/DeVito/Verdi won nine ADDY Awards, making it the second most awarded agency in New York.

 In 2010, DeVito/Verdi won the "Best of the Best Among All Ads" at the National Retail Federation (RACie) award show.
 The Ehrlich Pest Control radio spot that was competed against television and marketing communications from major retailers.

-In 2003 and 2006, the agency has won the grand prize at the Radio Mercury Awards for their radio ad for the National Thoroughbred Racing Association, and it has won the top award at both the Cannes and Clio awards ceremonies.
+In 2003 and 2006, the agency won the grand prize at the Radio Mercury Awards for their radio ad for the National Thoroughbred Racing Association, and it has won the top award at both the Cannes and Clio awards ceremonies.

-The ad agency was recognized by the 2006 International ANDY Awards, the Healthcare Advertising Awards and The Outdoor Advertising Association of America competitions for its work for Mount Sinai Hospital.
+The 2006 International ANDY Awards recognized the ad agency, the Healthcare Advertising Awards, and The Outdoor Advertising Association of America competitions for its work for Mount Sinai Hospital.
 DeVito/Verdi's campaign for Mount Sinai took home the highest honors at the 23rd Annual Healthcare Advertising Awards in June 2009.
-The campaign was awarded top prize in the Large Hospitals Group for three different categories: Magazine, Billboard and Radio.
-The agency was a two-time winner at the prestigious ANDY Awards for its out-of-home advertising, and for its entire print campaign to promote the hospital's services and stellar qualifications.
+The campaign was awarded the top prize in the Large Hospitals Group for three categories: Magazine, Billboard, and Radio.
+The agency won twice at the prestigious ANDY Awards for its out-of-home advertising and its entire print campaign to promote the hospital's services and stellar qualifications.

 DeVito/Verdi has been named "Best Agency" six times over the last 12 years by the American Association of Advertising Agencies.

-In July 2015, DeVito/Verdi won a silver Telly advertising award for a 30-second television spot lampooning greedy and uncaring bankers for the New England Federal Credit Union.
+In July 2015, DeVito/Verdi won a silver Telly advertising award for a 30-second television spot lampooning greedy and uncaring bankers for the Nassau Educators Federal Credit Union.

 In December 2015, the agency was awarded a single Gold Ingot at the Midas Awards for the world's best financial advertising.
-The award for was for the agencies work with the New England Federal Credit Union.
+The award was for the agency's work with the Nassau Educators Federal Credit Union.

-In October 2016, Devito/Verdi won a total of 11 Hatch Awards for the print and television campaigns for the furniture retailer Bernie & Phyl's.
+In October 2016, Devito/Verdi won 11 Hatch Awards for the print and television campaigns for the furniture retailer Bernie & Phyl's.
 The firm took home the top prize in the category for the best "Television Campaigns Under $50,000," and tied for the best in the "Regional TV Campaign" category, along with four silver, one bronze, and six merit awards.

-In September 2017, two of DeVito/Verdi's radio ads for the National Thoroughbred Racing Association won "Hall of Fame" awards at the 2017 Clio Awards show.
+In September 2017, two of DeVito/Verdi's radio ads for the National Thoroughbred Racing Association won the "Hall of Fame" awards at the 2017 Clio Awards show.
 The Hall of Fame selections are for "outstanding work from the past that has stood the test of time and cemented a place of honor and respect in the hearts and memories of consumers and advertising professionals alike".